B.C. Break Times: Your Rights

 5 hours | 1 x 30 minutes | Break can be split into smaller breaks if agreed upon by both employer and employee. |

-What Should I Do If My Employer Doesn’t Give Me a 30-minute Break?
+What Should I Do If I Don’t Get My Break?

-If your employer doesn’t give you a 30-minute break after 5 hours of work, you can file a complaint with B.C.’s Employment Standards Branch.
-The Ministry will investigate and work to resolve the issue.
+If your employer does not give you a 30-minute break after five consecutive hours, you can file a complaint with B.C.’s Employment Standards Branch.
+They will investigate and work to resolve the issue.

 WATCH: Employment lawyer Lior Samfiru discusses everything employees need to know about the duty to accommodate on an episode of the Employment Law Show.

-Does My Employer Have to Pay Me During My Break?
+Does My Employer Have to Pay Me For My Break?

-No. In B.C., your employer does not have to pay you for your break time, unless your employment contract says that they must.
-Breaks are not considered as part of the hours worked for the day.
+No, your employer does not have to pay you for your break time unless your employment contract specifically says they will.
+Breaks are considered unpaid time and do not count toward hours worked.

 Can My Employer Force Me to Work During My Break?